RaVenInTheDark/edma/README.md

 - **PROVIDED MODULES**: `os`, `keyboard`, `clipboard`, `json`, `csv`, `requests` and all of their requirements.
 Any present modules not in this list are not intended to be available, and may have side effects if used, although they can be useful.

 - **RULES FOR EVENT RESPONSES**:
- - Event responses are defined as functions, and are passed a single dictionary.
+ -- Event responses are defined as functions, and are passed a single dictionary.
 This contains the event type, but also all data the game provides for the event in question.
- - Events must return a singular string if text is to be displayed.
+ -- Events must return a singular string if text is to be displayed.
 This can contain newline characters.
 If you do not wish to update the overlay text, return `None`.
- - Function names must be completely lowercase, and match a valid name.
-If an event is registered that doesn't match a valid name,
+ -- Function names must be completely lowercase, and match a valid name.
+If an event is registered that doesn't match a valid name, -- Events are registered with a single list at the end of the extension file, containing all functions.
- - Events are registered with a single list at the end of the extension file, containing all functions.
+ -- A detailed guide to all valid event names, along with some examples, can be found [here](https://github.com/RaVenInTheDark/edma/blob/master/Journal_Manual_v28.pdf).